smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachineModel/doc/spec_FR.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     standardOperations:
-      description: 'Lists the standard set of operations supported by this machineModel.'
+      description: Lists the standard set of operations supported by this machineModel
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity identifier.
-It has to be ManufacturingMachineModel'
+      description: NGSI Entity identifier.
+It has to be ManufacturingMachineModel
       enum:
         - ManufacturingMachineModel
       type: string
       x-ngsi:
         type: Property
     version:
-      description: 'The manufacturer defined version number for the machine model.'
+      description: The manufacturer defined version number for the machine model
       type: string
       x-ngsi:
         type: Property